aichaos/rivescript-js/README.md

 I use npm run scripts to handle various build tasks.

-* `npm run build` - Compiles the CoffeeScript in the `src/` folder into ES2015+ JavaScript in the `lib/` folder.
+* `npm run build` - Compiles the ES2015+ sources from `src/` with Babel and outputs them into `lib/`
-* `npm run lint` - Runs `coffeelint` on the source.
-* `npm run test` - Builds RiveScript, compiles the CoffeeScript unit test files, and runs them with `nodeunit`
+* `npm run test` - Builds the source with Babel per above, builds the ES2015+ test scripts in `test/` and outputs them into `test.babel/` and then runs `nodeunit` on it.
 * `npm run dist` - Produces a full distributable build.
-CoffeeScript is compiled, Babel translates it to ES5-compatible code, and webpack/uglify is applied.
+Source is built with Babel and then handed off to webpack and uglify for browser builds.
-* `npm run webpack` - Runs Babel to take the ES2015+ code in `lib/` and output ES5-compatible code in `lib.babel/`, and then runs `webpack` to create `dist/rivescript.js`
+* `npm run webpack` - Creates `dist/rivescript.js` from the ES2015+ sources
+  directly from `src/` (using `babel-loader`).
+This command is independent from `npm run build` and could be run without leaving any ES5 code sitting around.
 * `npm run uglify` - Minifies `dist/rivescript.js` to `dist/rivescript.min.js`
 * `npm run clean` - Clean up all the build files.

+If your local Node version is >= 7 (supports Async/Await), you can run the ES2015+ sources directly without needing to run any npm scripts.
+For that purpose, I have a Makefile.

+* `make setup` - sets up the dev environment, installs dependencies, etc.
+* `make run` - runs `shell.js` pointed at the example brain.
+This script runs natively on the ES2015+ sources, no build steps needed.
+* `make test` - runs `nodeunit` on the ES2015+ test sources directly without building them as `npm run test` would.

 ## GRUNT SERVER